 The Persian Empire, centered in modern-day Iran, was exhausted by 600 CE.
 After decades of war with the Byzantine Empire, Persia was financially and militarily vulnerable, and in 651 the powerful Muslim caliph Umar planned and executed a decisive conquest.
-And so Persia was subsumed into the massive Islamic Empire.
+Persia was subsumed into the massive Islamic Empire.
 However, unlike other Islamic territories, including former Byzantine states, Persian culture and language was not Arabized, instead it subtly evolved and influenced the entire Islamic culture, from Iran to Central and Southern Asia, for the next 1400 years.

-How does art and culture to triumph over politics and power?
+How does art and culture triumph over politics and power?
 In this case, through stories.
 One of the defining moments of Persian influence came in the form of a book written in 1010.
 The Shahnameh, or Book of Kings, a 50,000 verse epic poem written by the author Ferdowsi, so persuasively described the Persian history of honorable, moral Kings that it was adopted by the Islamic ruling classes as a manual for ethical leadership.
-Century after century, power changed hands in Iran, and the Persian culture only grew richer — the Mongol invasions of the 13th and 14th centuries drove Indian scholars, poets, and musicians to Iran, and the 14th century Ottoman dynasties were devoted to Persian literature.
+Century after century, power changed hands in Iran, and Persian culture only grew richer.
+The Mongol invasions of the 13th and 14th centuries drove Indian scholars, poets, and musicians to Iran, and the 14th century Ottoman dynasties were devoted to Persian literature.